MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-usage.md

 ### How does Defender for SQL collect logs from the SQL server?

-Defender for SQL uses Xevent, beginning with SQL Server 2017.
+Defender for SQL uses **Xevent**, beginning with SQL Server 2017.
 On previous versions of SQL Server, Defender for SQL collects the logs using the SQL server audit logs.

 ### I see a parameter named enableCollectionOfSqlQueriesForSecurityResearch in the policy initiative.
 Does this mean that my data is collected for analysis?